5G-MAG/rt-mbms-mw/README.md

 # Installation guide

-Installation of the *Gateway Process* consists of 2 steps:
+Installation of the *MBMS Middleware* consists of 2 steps:
 1. Install dependencies
-2. Building the *Gateway Process*
+2. Building the *MBMS Middleware*

 ## Step 1: Install dependencies
 ````